gosh-sh/gosh-proposer/README.md

   sleep 1 hour
 ```

+# Monitoring

-3) Add monitoring for checker's last ETH block if it is too Old decrease sleep time
+1) Monitoring for checker's last ETH block if it is too Old decrease sleep time for `deposit` flow

 Get checker's last verified block: